EMBRYOPSIDA Pirani & Prado

 2. Melastomatoideae Seringe

-Acylated anthocyanins +; anthocyanins in the root tip; (nodes 1:3; split laterals); cortical (and medullary) bundles +; lamina vernation conduplicate or supervolute, tertiary veins at right angles to the midrib, stipules 0; flowers ± monosymmetric by the androecium; heteranthy common; pollen 3-colporoidate; ovary superior to inferior, opposite sepals, often spaces between ovary wall and tube, placentation basal, axile, or parietal; ovule with nucellar cap; fruit dehiscing down its inferior part (capsule); seeds small, many, with hilar operculum, (tuberculate, cochleate, operculum round - Melastomeae), radicle in testal pocket, exotesta palisade to cuboid and lignified, sclerotic mesotesta +, tegmen crushed; cotyledons often unequal.
+Acylated anthocyanins +; anthocyanins in the root tip; (nodes 1:3; split laterals); cortical (and medullary) bundles +; lamina vernation conduplicate or supervolute, Caenozoic veins at right angles to the midrib, stipules 0; flowers ± monosymmetric by the androecium; heteranthy common; pollen 3-colporoidate; ovary superior to inferior, opposite sepals, often spaces between ovary wall and tube, placentation basal, axile, or parietal; ovule with nucellar cap; fruit dehiscing down its inferior part (capsule); seeds small, many, with hilar operculum, radicle in testal pocket, exotesta palisade to cuboid and lignified, (sclerotic mesotesta +), tegmen crushed; cotyledons often unequal.

 182[list]/4570.
 Largely tropical and subtropical, esp.
 South America, although ca 400 spp. endemic to the Caribbean.
 [Photo - Flower, Fruit, Fruit.]